openshift-knative/docs/proc_git-set-up.md

 > **TIP:** The email you specify should be the same one found in your [email settings](https://help.github.com/articles/adding-an-email-address-to-your-github-account/).
 To keep your email address hidden, see [Keeping your email address private](https://help.github.com/articles/keeping-your-email-address-private).

-3. Set your git defaults
+3. Set your Git defaults

 ```
 $ git config --global pull.rebase true